kellyinfortech/alx-airbnb-database/database-adv-script/README.md

 - ✅ Non-correlated subquery: Find all properties with an average rating greater than 4.0.
 - ✅ Correlated subquery: Find users who have made more than 3 bookings.

+### 2. Apply Aggregations and Window Functions

+**Objective:** Use SQL aggregate and window functions to analyze and rank data.

+- ✅ Aggregation: Count the number of bookings made by each user.
+- ✅ Window Function: Rank properties by total number of bookings.

 ---

 ## 🛠️ Usage